-Promote the policy: TESS Group will promote the policy across its employees and all learners, including Learners and employers.
-This will be shared as part of the induction process for learners and onboarding employers.
+Promote the policy: TESS Group will promote the policy across its employees, learners and employers.
+This will be shared as part of the induction process for learners and onboarding employees.
 The policy forms a key part of the employee induction, with their knowledge of the subject being tested through case studies and example scenarios.
 We also ask that all employees sign to confirm they have understood the policy and will adhere to following it within their role, which is used as a method of gaining commitment.
-The policy will be promoted at internal meetings that occur monthly and at quarterly team events to share ideas, best practice and check knowledge and understanding.
+The policy will be promoted at internal meetings and team events to share ideas, best practice and check knowledge and understanding.